CHURCH LOAN FUND

 5. The maximum loan limits to an individual church are:

-6. Concerning loan security, a presbytery is required to contractually guarantee timely monthly repayment of a church's mortgage upon the recommendation of its Church Development Committee following its determination that the loan is a sound financial venture.** The Church Loan Fund shall carry a first or second mortgage on property for which the loan is being made.
+6. Concerning loan security, a presbytery is required to contractually guarantee timely monthly repayment of a church’s mortgage upon the recommendation of the Finance Committee of the EPC Board of Directors following its determination that the loan is a sound financial venture.
+The Church Loan Fund shall carry a first or second mortgage on property for which the loan is being made.

 7. A church receiving funds from the Church Loan Fund must have adequate insurance, guaranteed title, and performance bonds from all involved contractors.